French Bulldogs vs. English Bulldogs: Similarities and Differences

 Before we get into the detailed French vs. English Bulldog information, it is best to understand their history and where they came about.

 There were three notable countries to thank for the existence of Bulldogs, England, France, and America.
-England has provided the foundation for the Frenchie by breeding the English Bulldog, and then in France, they developed the smaller Frenchie version.
-Lastly, the American took the French Bulldog and made it have a more elongated bat-like ear.
+England provided the foundation for the Frenchie by breeding the English Bulldog, and then in France, they developed the smaller Frenchie version.
+Lastly, the Americans took the French Bulldog and made it have a more elongated bat-like ear.

 To many as a surprise, the original Bulldog was nothing of a short and stout pup.
-In fact, it was a robust and athletic dog, high on the leg and used in the barbarous activity of enjoyment called “bull-baiting.”
+It was a robust and athletic dog, high on the leg and used in the barbarous activity of enjoyment called “bull-baiting.”
 Bull-baiting was the “sport” of the 15th century where people would train these robust and athletic English Bulldogs to latch onto the nose of a bull, and this dog would not let go until they had pulled the cattle down or was killed by it.
 For roughly 350 years, this barbarous sport continued, and these sweet dogs were bred to be aggressive.
-By 1835 the sport of bull-baiting had been banned, and once the Industrial Revolution closed many small businesses, people would emigrate to the North of France, taking their English Bulldogs with them too.
-This, in turn, would be the start of the French Bulldog era.

 Once the French were “sur la lune,” over the moon for these pups, the English wanted nothing to do with them, and so the French started to breed them to their standards.
-Smaller dogs with a compact body, straight legs, and no sharp trait of the English Bulldog.
+Smaller dogs with a compact body, straight legs, and no sharp traits of the English Bulldog.
 Some Frenchies had erect “bat-like” ears, and others had the ever-loved “rose” ears.
-Once Americans began to notice these appealing little dogs, they fell in love with them and started to bring them back to the states, but of course, only the ones with the elongated ears, not the rosy ones the French preferred.
+Once Americans began to notice these appealing little dogs, they fell in love with them and started to bring them back to the States, but of course, only the ones with the elongated ears, not the rosy ones the French preferred.

 Physical Traits of French Bulldogs and English Bulldogs